Updating Your Victorian House?

 Queen Anne (1870-1910)

-When most people think "Victorian house", the image in their minds is often of a story book Queen Anne with its gabled roofs, angled bay windows and turret or tower.
+When most people think "Victorian house", the image in their minds is often of a storybook Queen Anne with its gabled roofs, angled bay windows and turret or tower.

 Common from about 1870, Queen Anne houses were built of stone, brick and wood siding.
-Wood siding was usually clapboard, but combinations of siding styles: clapboard with shingles and board and batten are common.
+Wood siding was usually clapboard but combinations of siding styles: clapboard with shingles and board and batten are common.
 Exterior decoration was more or less elaborate: more if the house was up-scale, less if not.

-The style at its most extreme is characterized by overwhelming excess, featuring large projecting bay windows, towers, turrets, porches (often on multiple stories), balconies, stained glass decoration, roof finials and crestings, curved walls, carvings and/or inset panels of stone or terra-cotta, cantilevered upper stories, acres of decorative trim, patterned shingles, belt courses, elaborate brackets, banisters and spindles — even the chimneys on Queen Anne houses were often spectacularly crafted.
+The style at its most extreme is characterized by overwhelming excess.

+Common features included large projecting bay windows, towers, turrets, porches (often on multiple stories), balconies, stained glass decoration, roof finials and crestings, curved walls, carvings and/or inset panels of stone or terra-cotta, cantilevered upper stories, acres of decorative trim, patterned shingles, belt courses, elaborate brackets, banisters and spindles — even the chimneys on Queen Anne houses were often spectacularly crafted.

 A large, open, spacious porch that often wrapped around to the side of the house — often called a veranda — was one of its most striking and identifiable features.
 Some houses featured cupolas and detached gazebos to anchor elaborate gardens.

 Many shingle houses were indeed built as summer and vacation homes.
 But, as the style grew more popular, it began to appear in suburban developments as middle-class housing, primarily along the Atlantic coast but also in the mid-west where there remain many fine examples.

 Its proponents included Charles F. McKim and Stanford White, both students of H. H. Richardson, and they often including Richardsonian detailing in the stonework of their Shingle style houses.